 they want.
 You're not a cookie, so why put your book through the cookie cutter process.

 most Common printed book sizes are...

-297mm x 210mm (A4) is more common with magazines, annual reports and refernce books, than it is with your typical paperback novel
+297mm x 210mm (A4) is more common with magazines, annual reports and reference books than it is with your typical paperback novel

-6 x 9 Inch Portait, or any variation of USA Novels
+6 x 9 Inch PORTRAIT, or any variation of USA Novels

 Also known to us as a Short A4, the 270mm x 210mm is another typical magazine and reference book size.